-It’s a cold night in Frankfurt.
-We were walking along silent streets where Christmas displays in the shop windows are providing a bit of light and comfort.
+It has been a cold night in Frankfurt.
+We walked along silent streets where Christmas displays in the shop windows provided a bit of light and comfort.
 As I walked by, I looked up towards the facade of the house where Goethe was born in 1749.
-But due to the cold, we chose to enter a chocolate shop across the street.

-We enter the solemn Alte Nikolaikirche in the end of the square.
+We entered the solemn Alte Nikolaikirche in the end of the square.
 It’s the day before Luther’s birthday, so he was the obvious poster boy in there.

-We walked east along the pillars of Bendergasse to arrive at the imposing cathedral, the red exterior beautifully lit with the Domturm shining brightly into the night as the eye of Sauron.
+Continued east along the stern pillars of Bendergasse to arrive at the imposing cathedral, the red exterior beautifully lit with the Domturm shining brightly into the night as the eye of Sauron.
 I tried in vain to find the skullcap of St. Bartholomew in the chapel, but grew restless and continued north along small alleys filled with Christmas decorations.

 Comments